Corentin-Vidick/DungeonCrawler/README.md

 - __I - Starting page__

 The starting page offers the player a menu style choice, letting them choose between starting the game, reading the rules and the credits.
+It also informs the player on which level they will be playing.
 ![Starting page](documentation/starting-page.jpg)

   - __Rules__